Photo Credit: Andrew Leo

-In addition to Little House Productions, Uzma consults for film funds including Eurimages, the Council of Europe’s film fund and the Doha Film Institute, and for International Film Festival Rotterdam and Harvardwood, the official network of Harvard alumni in the entertainment and media industries.
+In addition to Little House Productions, Uzma is a non executive director on the board of public broadcaster Channel 4.
+She consults for film funds including Eurimages, the Council of Europe’s film fund and the Doha Film Institute, and for International Film Festival Rotterdam and Harvardwood, the official network of Harvard alumni in the entertainment and media industries.
 She sits on selection committees for the British Independent Film Awards and Film London.

 Prior to producing independently, Uzma was head of development at Slingshot Productions, with creative and commercial responsibilities across its entire slate.
 She has worked across four continents, for independents and studios, with companies including Focus Features, The Salt Company and Tribeca Film Festival on the development, production and exploitation of feature films.